alisonthemonster/FiveThingsKotlin/README.md

   - Find your happiest/angriest/saddest days [IN PROGRESS]
   - Turn your digital entries into physical books with a design you can fully customize [IN PROGRESS]

-### Technology Used:
+### Technology + Frameworks Used:
 - MVVM pattern using Livedata + Databinding
+- Retrofit + OKHTTP
-- Firebase for authentication and data storage [Although currently moving to another service]
+- AccountManager for authentication
 - KotlinTest for unit testing
 - Espresso for instrumented tests
 - Glide for image loading
 - Travis CI
 - CompactCalendarView
-- Retrofit
-- OKHTTP for logging requests
+- Firebase for image storage

 ### Screenshots